paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 comment='simple,lots of candidates, one voter' id='score_sim' %}

 In practice, voters can adjust their self-reported distances, which is called using a strategy.
-Jameson Quinn has a good discussion of strategies in the links at the end of this page.
-Basically, using strategies means score voting looks a lot like approval voting.
+Jameson Quinn has a good discussion of strategies in a page linked at the bottom, and I have a page that discusses how strategies play out in approval voting.
+Basically, using strategies means score voting changes and takes on qualities of approval voting and pairwise voting.
+Also, in the approval voting page, I show that when you combine approval voting with polls, you get almost the same winners as pairwise voting, which is nice.

-In the example below,
+These are the strategies un the example below:

-- the J=Judge strategy measures distance well and would best find the median,
+- The J = Judge strategy measures distance well and would best find the median.
-- the N=Normalize strategy is basically using the full power of your vote, and
+- The N = Normalize strategy is basically stretching your vote to the max score.
+Any voter would rather do N than J.
-- the F=Frontrunner strategy considers polling data and makes score voting very similar to approval voting.
+- the F = Frontrunner strategy considers polling data and stretches your vote to the max score only for the frontrunners.
+Other candidates can get pushed to max or 0 or in between.

 {% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSy04DMQz8l5wjFCdO7O6ZP4Dbag_QLqJS1a3aIoQQfDt2pr0UVTmMX5mMHX-HFIZxlBaJZYojkUbS5lY1i7NbKpdYzmYVmaYYyK9RMj-x-yUMKQYOQ_glCjHUMFAMzaosKQYp_juW0buZ1d0Mpf4WuYRmwkuk7OGMMJQQAyqgdTlkQogN7dlqsOrJbHwWzNRrcgaAJjM8oykGDUGBp_CMJdsAfJAmJbqWAq6SkQJXAVcxrpHi5XhxQxVYCxo3nlgiW5qd2OvYG_YBcL4axd90g_tdvqVm9M2C34FgXvVgxRgrASC1FgCkVvxiRdtVkNP-VkXbLQHQcMMfNDTcam_FBTZQNChoGLxAgeCuQIEUePg_wf_JdZEESb2ZkaAlBaFSZ1KIUYhRECoIFXoUfApZ6rIebDFeX3a75fz8dZhtn5_Wy3G2jT69L5-P82l93B7O22Xvm_6x38xv2_28CT9_6sQykEkDAAA)"